 Otitis media with effusion (OME, also called serous otitis media) is defined as middle ear fluid without acute signs of infection.
 It occurs when fluid collects within the middle ear causing pain and hearing loss.
 It is thought to be secondary to:

-Recurrent inflammation of the middle ear causing the epithelium to increase production of mucous
+recurrent inflammation of the middle ear causing the epithelium to increase the production of mucous

 Eustachian tube dysfunction preventing adequate clearance of mucous